llad/export-for-trello/README.md

 Other improvements have been added since then: see the version history below (newer versions up).

+### Version 1.9.19
+Partial refactoring: export flow has been rewritten to better handle data to enable different export modes. **It is now possible to export to Excel and Markdown**, and more export formats could now more easily be added.

+- refactoring export flow
+- updated jQuery Growl to version 1.3.1
+- new Markdown export mode

 ### Version 1.9.18
 Improving UI:

 - improve UI: better feedback message timing, yet still blocking UI during export due to sync ajax requests
 - removed data limit setting from options dialog - just use 1000, maximum allowed by Trello APIs
 - fix filename (YYYYMMDDhhmmss)
 - fix some UI issues

+More info in this [blog post](http://trapias.github.io/blog/trelloexport-1-9-19/).

 ### Version 1.9.17